vita-epfl/looking/create_data/README.md

 ### 1.1.
 Manual setup

 #### 1.1.1.
-Get the ground truth annotation file

-Get directly the ground truth annotation file from [here](https://drive.google.com/file/d/1JUQgtIhXiPc-hAv7Fr6eu3No66VpyayM/view?usp=sharing) and download it in the current directory.
+Get the ground truth annotation file and images

-#### 1.1.2.
-Getting the raw images

-##### 1.1.2.1.
-Fast download

-You can download all the images directly from this [link](https://drive.google.com/file/d/1WH6fKrXW0AbbTkvOELinxHOfZPOFuLMv/view?usp=sharing).

-##### 1.1.2.2.
-Manual download

-Follow the instructions provided at the [benchmark website](https://looking-epfl.github.io/)
+Please follow the instructions on our [benchmark website](https://looking-vita-epfl.github.io/dataset/).

 #### 1.1.2.
 Getting the keypoints